 - damage to reputation, cost liabilities for any disqualification proceedings, compensation orders from the Secretary of State, personal liability for company debts, potential criminal claims if an order is breached, and the threat of personal claims for damages by liquidators or administrators of the insolvent company.

-Our team are experts in advising on all the ramifications of a disqualification order and how best to protect a director from the worst consequences.
+Our director services team are experts in advising on all the ramifications of a disqualification order and how best to protect a director from the worst consequences.
 Good planning coupled with our expert legal advice can often head off many of these threatened claims.

 SMEs, directors & shareholders